Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_2_emperor.rst

         $ sudo ln -s ~/myproject/production.ini

-    As soon as you create that symbolic link, you should see traffic in the emperor log that looks like this:
+    As soon as you create that symbolic link, you should see traffic in the Emperor log that looks like this:

     .. code-block:: text